oobabooga/text-generation-webui/README.md

 Inference settings presets can be created under `presets/` as text files.
 These files are detected automatically at startup.

+By default, 10 presets by NovelAI and KoboldAI are included.
+These were selected out of a sample of 43 presets after applying a K-Means clustering algorithm and selecting the elements closest to the average of each cluster.

 ## System requirements

 Check the [wiki](https://github.com/oobabooga/text-generation-webui/wiki/System-requirements) for some examples of VRAM and RAM usage in both GPU and CPU mode.